BUFFINGTON: More transparency needed in pandemic crisis

 This isn't just a private business issue, either.
 When first responders go out on a call, they don't know if the person at that address has been diagnosed with the virus or not, even if that information is known by the state.

 Although the state could give 911 dispatchers a list of those who have tested positive in the community to use when dispatching first responders, it does not do that.
-However, hospitals and other health care agencies can give that info to EMS responders who are transporting a patient to a medical center, if they have that information available.
+However, hospitals and other health care agencies can give such medical info to EMS responders who are transporting a patient to a medical center — if they have that information available.

 It seems like the state could have created a real-time master list of people tested for the virus that would be easily available for police, fire, EMS and other first responders to use.
-While some of the information might be incomplete or unavailable, some information is better than none.
-The result of this is that asking our first responders to fly blind when going out on calls.
+While some of the information might be incomplete or unavailable, a little information is better than none.
+The result of this is that we're asking our first reponders to fly blind when going out on calls.

 •••